OrangeC93/Book_Causal_Inference_What_If/Part2/Chapter12_IP_Weighting_and_Marginal_Structure_Models.md

   - For a continuous treatment A, <img src="https://render.githubusercontent.com/render/math?math=f(A|L)"> is the probability density function, which is hard to estimate correctly
   - We need to use a linear regression model to estimate the mean and variance of residuals for all combinations of values of L.

-## 12.5 ffect modification and marginal structural models
+## 12.5 Effect modification and marginal structural models
 Add covariates V (which may be non-confounders) in a marginal structual model to assess effect modification:
 - <img src="https://render.githubusercontent.com/render/math?math=E[Y^{a}|V] = \beta_{0} + \beta_{1}*a + \beta_{2}*V*a + \beta_{3}*V">